cfrazier1978/Quick_Start_Guide/Quick_Start_Guide.md

 ## Purpose
 The purpose of this document is to provide you with an overview of how to use the BlockScience Labs Platform.
 After reviewing this document, you will know how to to create a new repo, use the CLI tool to add a new cadCAD template, run a simulation and then review the data within JupyterLab using the Labs SDK and finally how to invite others to join you in your project.
 ## Part 1: Getting Started
-The following steps will walk you through creating a new repo in GitHub, importing the repo into the Labs Platform and then cloning a platform compatible cadCAD template.
+The following steps will walk you through creating a new repo in GitHub, import the repo into the Labs Platform and then clone a platform compatible cadCAD template to your new repo.

-1. Create a new repo in GitHub
+1. Go to https://github.com and sign in to your account.
+From there, click on the 'New' button to create a new repo in GitHub.
+On the next screen, do the following:
     - Give your repository a name.
     - Provide a description of the repository (Optional)
     - Decide if you want the repository to be public or private